carmonagame/Word-Puzzle-Board-Game/README.md

 Hey Hack Clubbers

-here is how to play my game
+here is how to play

 Controls:

-Touch buttons on mobile devices
-Mouse clicks also work for the control buttons
+Touch buttons on mobile devices - Mouse clicks also work for the control buttons

 Game features: